StrawberSam/holbertonschool-shell/basics/README.md

-8-firstdelete delete a file in a directory (not the working directory) 9-firstdirdeletion is a script for deleting directory in another directory 10-back is a script tochanges the working directory to the previous one
+8-firstdelete delete a file in a directory (not the working directory) 9-firstdirdeletion is a script for deleting directory in another directory 10-back is a script tochanges the working directory to the previous one 11-lists is a script for listing hidden files, the current directory and the parent of the working directory with the boot in a long format